sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 ### 3. Validate the function works in Lambda Console

 When the function is created and is ready to be associated with a CloudFront distribution, it's highly recommended to first test it to make sure it executes successfully and produces the expected outcome.
 This can be done using a test invoke in Lambda Console.
-Click `Save and test`.
+Click `Save` and then `Test`.

 You will be prompted with a window that allows you to create a test event - an input for your function.
 Use the event template called "CloudFront Modify Response Header".